Need an EPC in Slough?

 • Is It Possible To Let A Property Without Having An EPC?

-The answer is No. From April 2020 all rental homes need to have a valid EPC recorded on the EPC register.
+No. From April 2020 all rental homes need to have a valid EPC recorded on the EPC register.
 To legally rent a property the energy rating of the EPC must be at least an “E”, or the property must have a valid exemption.

-What Is The Minimum EPC rating to Let A Property?
+What Is The Minimum EPC Rating To Let A Property?

-Properties rented out in the private sector will be required to possess an Energy Performance Certificate (EPC) with a minimum energy performance rating of ‘E’.
+Homes rented out in the private sector will be required to possess an Energy Performance Certificate (EPC) with a minimum energy performance rating of ‘E’.
 It will be illegal to rent out a dwelling which does not have a minimum E rating unless the property has an exemption.

 What Is The Fine For Not Having An EPC?